 Icon Outlet status

-(L) Outlet turned on
+O Outlet turned on

-() Outlet turned off
+(1) Outlet turned off

-- RMS current (A)

-- Active power (W)

-- Power factor

-- Non-critical setting for indicating whether the outlet is a non-critical outlet.
+Non-critical setting for indicating whether the outlet is a non-critical outlet.
 This information is available on outlet-switching capable models only.

 Non-critical setting Description true The outlet is a non-critical outlet, which will be turned OFF in the load shedding mode.
-See Load Shedding Mode (on page 129). false The outlet is a critical outlet, which will remain unchanged in the load shedding mode.
+See Load Shedding Mode (on page 174). false The outlet is a critical outlet, which will remain unchanged in the load shedding mode.

-Note: To set critical and non-critical outlets, go to Outlets (on page 122).
+Note: To set critical and non-critical outlets, go to Outlets (on page 168).